YashwanthRaj/The-Complete-Web-Development-Bootcamp/README.md

 ### Heading Element

 These represent the heading contents in a website.
-General syntax for tags -
+General syntax for tags in HTML is that they are included

-<h1> Contents </h1>

 Here the h1 represent the tag name and the the closing tag will have / inside it.

 Tags refer to the content inside the angle braces.
-Eg. <h1> </h1>

 Elements refer to the entire line with tag and content.
-Eg. <h1> Contents </h1>

 The h1, h2, h3, h4, h5 and h6 represent the level of headings.

 ### Paragraph Element

 Similar to the heading element, it represents the paragraph.
-Syntax -

-<p> Content </p>

 ### Void Element